ATstrand/Workhw_restapi/README.md

 This is a simple Rest-API for storing information about devices and their attachments.
 For a scenario where you have many diffrent devices spread out in a location, and need to keep track on what I/O they have.
 The whole project is based on multiple available tutorials on dotnet.

+Devices= devices

+Extra= Attachments to devices, input/output

+Application= software/apps installed on the device, in this case sender/receiver

 -Framework: ASP.NET